noseka1/ansible-base/roles/openshift_odf_lvm/README.md

 This Ansible role:

 * Creates a block device on each of the cluster nodes.
-This block device is backed by a sparse file so the storage space is only allocated when actually needed.
+Each block device is backed by a sparse file so the storage space is only allocated when actually needed.
+ODF LVM will discover these block devices and add them to the LVM volume group.
 * Deploys ODF LVM operator
 * Creates a ODF LVM instance
 * Sets ODF LVM as a default storageclass unless there is a default storageclass already defined on the cluster